EragonpeerGynt/Tabletop_Dice_Master/Rule_Books/Core_Rulebook/Wounds.md

 ## Healing wounds (Durability)

-There are multiple ways of healing wounds like spells and potions but they all come at the price.
-Characters can still feel the pain of a wound even after it has been healed.
+There are multiple ways of healing *Wound*s like spells and potions but they all come at the price.
+Characters can still feel the pain of a *Wound* even after it has been healed.
 Character can resist this pain for only so long.
-Amount they can resist is called Durability while current pain is meassured in Stress.
-Whenever you remove one Wound you gain 1 Stress
+Amount they can resist is called *Durability* while current pain is meassured in *Stress*.
+Whenever you remove one *Wound* you gain one (1) *Stress*.

 | Level \\ Type | Full | Half | Low | Specialist |
 |----|:---:|:---:|:---:|:---:|